Dan Cregan: Parliamentary service

 Following the election of Steven Marshall's government in March 2018, Cregan was made Chair of the South Australian Public Works Committee with oversight of major infrastructure projects.

 In October 2021, Cregan announced that he would re-contest his seat as an independent at the forthcoming 2022 South Australian state election saying the State Government had failed to plan for the needs of his rapidly growing regional community.

 Election as Speaker

 On 12 October 2021, South Australia's Constitution Act was amended to adopt the United Kingdom practice of requiring an independent Speaker.
 Following passage of the constitutional changes, Cregan was elected Speaker of the South Australian House of Assembly.

 After the 2022 South Australian state election, Cregan was nominated by the Government and Opposition to serve as independent Speaker in the 55th Parliament of South Australia.

 On 11 April 2024, Cregan resigned his commission as Speaker and was appointed a Cabinet Minister after Independent member Geoff Brock stepped down from cabinet due to ill health.

 On 28 January 2025, Cregan announced he would not seek re-election in the next election due by 2026.
+He was succeeded as the member for Kavel by Matt Schultz, whom he had endorsed to run for the seat in 2025.